You’ve Got a Friend

 Other versions

-Dusty Springfield recorded the song in early 1971 during the sessions for her third Atlantic Records album Faithful.
-Her recording predates that of James Taylor, but it was shelved until 1999 when it was included as a bonus track on the 1999 Deluxe Edition of her first Atlantic album, the critically acclaimed Dusty in Memphis (which contained four Carole King compositions).
-Faithful went unreleased due to disputes between Springfield and Atlantic, but the sessions were eventually issued as a stand-alone album in 2015.
+Dusty Springfield recorded the song in early 1971 during the sessions for her third Atlantic Records album, Faithful.
+Her recording predates James Taylor's, but was shelved until 1999, when it was included as a bonus track on the 1999 Deluxe Edition of her first Atlantic album, Dusty in Memphis (which contains four Carole King compositions).
+Faithful went unreleased due to disputes between Springfield and Atlantic, but the sessions were issued as a standalone album in 2015.

-The song (and two other songs from Tapestry) appear on Barbra Streisand's 1971 album Barbra Joan Streisand.
+The song (and two others from Tapestry) appear on Barbra Streisand's 1971 album Barbra Joan Streisand.

 The song was recorded by Roberta Flack and Donny Hathaway for their 1972 album Roberta Flack & Donny Hathaway and was released as the album's first single.
-The single was released a year before the album was and coincidentally was released on the same date as James Taylor's single: May 29, 1971.
+The single was released a year before the album and, coincidentally, on the same date as Taylor's single: May 29, 1971.
 The Flack and Hathaway version reached No. 29 on the Billboard Hot 100 and No. 8 on the R&B chart.[64]

-The song was also recorded by Aretha Franklin on three separate occasions.
-The first and best-known was on her 1972 live gospel performance Amazing Grace, as part of a medley with "Precious Lord, Take My Hand".
-In 1995, she recorded the song again on Tapestry Revisited: A Tribute to Carole King alongside BeBe & CeCe Winans, and once in 2010 as a duet with Ronald Isley on his album Mr. I.
+Aretha Franklin recorded the song three times.
+The first and best-known was her 1972 live gospel performance Amazing Grace, as part of a medley with "Precious Lord, Take My Hand".
+She then recorded the song on Tapestry Revisited: A Tribute to Carole King alongside BeBe & CeCe Winans, and in 2010 as a duet with Ronald Isley on his album Mr. I.

-In approximately 1973 or 1974, the song was covered by Cambodian singer Pou Vannary with the lyrics translated into Khmer.[65]
-Vannary's rendition is featured in the soundtrack to the 2015 documentary film Don't Think I've Forgotten.[66]
+In 1973 or 1974, the Cambodian singer Pou Vannary covered the song with the lyrics translated into Khmer.[65]
+Vannary's rendition is featured on the 2015 documentary film Don't Think I've Forgotten soundtrack.[66]

-"You've Got a Friend" was performed by Celine Dion, Shania Twain, Gloria Estefan and Carole King at the VH1 Divas Live concert at the Beacon Theatre, New York, in 1998.
+King, Celine Dion, Shania Twain, and Gloria Estefan performed "You've Got a Friend" at the VH1 Divas Live concert at the Beacon Theatre, New York, in 1998.
 It was released as a promotional single in selected countries, reaching number 74 on the Belgian Flanders Airplay Chart on December 15, 1998.[67]

-Filipina singer, Sarah Geronimo together with her dad, Delfin Geronimo did a cover of this song from her 2013 album, Expressions.
+Filipina singer Sarah Geronimo and her father, Delfin Geronimo, covered this song on her 2013 album Expressions.

-A country rendition of the song was released by Lynn Anderson on her 1971 studio album How Can I Unlove You.
+Lynn Anderson released a country version of the song on her 1971 studio album How Can I Unlove You.

 References